Fingertips18/scroll-wheel-date-picker/README.md

 # wheel_date_picker

-A Flutter package for a scrollable wheel-type date picker like in Android TikTok.
+A Flutter package for a scrollable wheel-type date picker like in TikTok.